Westfjords and What to ExpectPublished: 21. August 2017

 What better way to start your Sunday than with a delicious breakfast!
 Try Bergsson Mathús, a great local restaurant at the heart of Reykjavik (Templarasund 3), serving fresh food.
 Besides the great food, you don’t have to sell your kidney to finance the meal (it’s reasonably priced)!
 They have a good brunch, too, but you . might also want to check out Prikid for brunch.
 If you’re looking to cure a hangover, go for the “hangover killer” and you’re good to go!
 They are located at Bankastraeti 12, right on the corner of the main shopping street of Reykjavik.

-The majority of travelers we meet have a very limited time to spend in Iceland and, therefore, mostly stick to Route 1 (the ring road) during their trip.
-For those travelers, we definitely recommend checking out the popular attractions, like the Blue Lagoon, Myvatn Nature Baths, Jokulsarlon glacial lagoon, the Golden Circle, and other popular tourists places close to Route 1.
-However, for those who want to get the most out of their experience in Iceland, we suggest checking out these hidden gems that few others consider.
-These are the places that we suggest our friends and customers visit if they can!
+Many travelers I talk to only have a few days in Iceland so they usually just stick to Route 1 (the ring road).
+In that case, I highly recommend checking out some of the more popular attractions, like the Blue Lagoon, Myvatn Nature Baths, Jokulsarlon glacial lagoon, the Golden Circle, and other popular tourists places close to Route 1.
+Doing the Golden Circle and then driving along the south coast is a very popular choice, for example.
+But for those who want to get the most out of their experience in Iceland, going off the beaten path is a must.
+When friends, family, and travelers ask me about my favorite attractions, I point to these hidden gems:

 What: Seljavallalaug is the oldest swimming pool in...